Real Name | John Carroll O'Connor |

 Fact Sheet

-- Carroll O’Connor's nationality is American
+- Carroll O’Connor is American

-- Carroll O’Connor was born on 1924-8-2
+- Carroll O’Connor celebrates their birthday on 8-2

 - What is Carroll O’Connor's age?
 Carroll O’Connor is 100 years old